upendrabhattarai/test/docs/pipelines.md

 ## Nextflow in O2

-Nextflow is available at `/n/app/bcbio/nextflow/nextflow`.
+- Nextflow is available at `/n/app/bcbio/nextflow/nextflow`.
-Singularity containers at available at `/n/app/singularity/containers/shared/bcbio/`.
+- Singularity containers at available at `/n/app/singularity/containers/shared/bcbio/`.
+- Cluster config: `/n/app/bcbio/nextflow/o2.config`

-An example of batch script is:
+An example of sbatch script is:

 ```
 #!/bin/bash